-The latest data from the tax office reveals train drivers earn an annual median income of around $114,000.
-This puts train drivers 58th on a salary rank of more than 1,000 occupations, outperforming school principals and dentists, and on par with GPs and pilots.
+The latest data from the Australian human resource consulting company, SEEK, reveals train drivers earn an average annual salary from $115,000 to $135,000.
+This puts train drivers in Australia 58th on a salary rank of more than 1,000 occupations, outperforming school principals and dentists, and on par with GPs and pilots.
 Think you’re cut out for work on the railroads of New South Wales (NSW)?
 Browse our range of courses online to help you get the necessary qualifications, and check out this guide on how to become a train driver in NSW.

 You’re engaging with cutting-edge train technology daily, which means the training program is rigorous and hands-on.
 Benefits include travelling all over the state and of course, an excellent salary.
 Not to mention the reward of connecting passengers with work, school and loved ones across the state.